Handling Non-IID Geospatial Data in Federated Learning

 weight_factor = self.staleness_decay ** staleness

-return grads * weight_factor, lr_decay
+return clipped * weight_factor, lr_decay

 def validate_convergence(self, round_grads: List[torch.Tensor],